How extensive is acquiescence bias in brand research, and how can it be mitigated?

 The impact on the data when translated to real population numbers is staggering, especially for a market like India, where a few percentage points of difference translates into tens of millions of people who are (or aren’t) aware of a brand.
 Even for the minimally impacted brands like Puma, the drop in awareness level once the acquiescence bias is removed represents 9.4 million people.
 For brands like Saucony, the effect could be as big as 100 million people falsely claiming to know it.

-Beginning with more accurate awareness will ensure that any following brand metrics are measured on the right people who are capable of answering questions about the brand.
+Beginning with more accurate awareness (thanks to the removal of acquiesence bias) will ensure that any following brand metrics are measured on the right people who are capable of answering questions about the brand.
 This eliminates the risk of sample-based skews that offset the calculations of funnel KPIs, like brand consideration or perception, or strange answer behaviour by those who don’t know the brand enough to answer follow-up questions about it.